unixabg/webrtc-cast/README.md

 web socket server.
 Hence, on a client machine go to https://ipAddressOfCast:8443 to start casting.

+### Setup Page
+* The setup page password is located in the file ./password.txt
+* To change the password to access the setup.page simply edit the ./password.txt file with the password you wish.
+* To access the setup page go to the url https://ipAddressOfCast:8443/setup and enter the password.

 ### Old Notes
 * Clone the project.
 * Move to the cloned directory: `cd webrtc-cast`